An Act to Protect Elderly Tenants

 Until Massachusetts eliminates restrictions on zoning and subdivision, and increases the supply of housing for all, our housing market will continue to fail to provide long-term housing for elderly tenants.
 If you lose your apartment, you can't move anywhere in the neighborhood.
 Everything else will be too expensive.

 At the same time, too many seniors remain in substandard housing.
 Either from their own inability to maintain their premises or because they have resided in the premises for a long time, apartments may become in need of total renovation.
 It can prove very difficult and expensive to relocate an elderly tenant, and there is often no ability to pay the higher rent that a renovation would justify anyway.
-It is very difficult to maintain housing without at some point terminating the tenancy without fault and asking the elderly tenant to leave.
+It is very difficult to maintain housing without at some point terminating the tenancy without stated cause and asking the elderly tenant to leave.

 How to Afford Protections for Elderly Tenants